 Bake at 375F degrees for 35 minutes or until loaves sound hollow when tapped

-The pizza, the calzone and the Stromboli recipe are all very similar and I love the flavor of all three.
+When I learned how to make the stromboli recipe, I found it to be very similar to the pizza and calzone; all of which I love.
 There has been a lot of discussion as to the differences in the three.
 To me all three are made with pizza dough; or if like me I always use bread dough.
 Of course we all know that pizzas are rolled out flat; mostly round but some prefer to make the long on a tray.
 Then we want to pile them with our favorite pizza sauce and ingredients; for me lots of cheese.
 In the brief history of pizza that I know, we are taken way back when, to Southern Italy where the first mention of pizza appeared in the town of Gaeta.
 My history of pizza goes back to age of ten when my sister ordered our first pizza from Vic Cassanos in Dayton Ohio.
 Pizzas were beginning to be a craze in our area; everybody talking about them.
 Although my first taste was not a good experience, since that day they have continually improved and the Cassano pizza became one of my favorites; I loved it cut in the little squares.

 The calzone is actually a folded pizza; some call a calzone sandwich.
 As the story goes these calzones came about as an easier way to eat pizza; often standing rather than sitting.
 There is another version of this sandwich from Puglia (Southern Italy) which is made small and is fried.
 It also is made with pizza dough and basically the same ingredients as pizza.

 I decided to do a little research about my delicious Italian recipes; and the favorite of many of you readers.
 I was sure it had to originate in the little Island of Stromboli off the coast of Sicily but I can’t find anything to that effect.
-From what I have read, to my surprise, my Italian Stromboli recipe is not Italian at all.
+After I learned how to make my Italian stromboli recipe, to my surprise I found it is not Italian at all.
 It originated right here in the Unites States; Philadelphia to be exact by Romano’s according to my information.

 As I said, I chose this day to make Stromboli with some of my bread dough.
 Many people call the Stromboli recipe a turnover.
 I make mine in a “jelly roll style”.
 My Stromboli recipe differs from my pizza and my calzone in other ways also.
 First, as you can tell one is quite large; I cut it in slices about 1 ½ inches wide.
 Another way is that I do not use any pizza sauce inside but rather I like to serve the sauce on the side.
 The flavor of this is so delicious, some do not even want sauce with it; I prefer the sauce also.